sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

     ![event](4-4.png)

-  5. Select all the Event Types that you would like to consume in your business application and click **Next**.
+  5. Select all the event types that you would like to consume in your business application and click **Next**.

     ![event type](4-6.png)